Put simply, the buyer’s journey is the process of research and decision making that leads up to a purchase. But there’s a lot more to it than that…

 To summarise, you need to create top quality content aligned to each stage of the buyer’s journey.
 Your content needs to appear in search engine results for the pertinent keywords your audience will be searching for, and your content must be exactly what your audience needs to help them define or solve their problem.

 This requires some hard work and intelligent strategy, which is often where external consultants from an inbound marketing agency can help.
 Alternatively you can forge ahead using internal resources.
-Either way, it can reap rewards if done well.
+Either way, inbound benefits can be significant, as these examples show .

 Buyer’s journey content